lytiko/time-resolution-series/README.md

 A library for managing time series at different time resolutions, implemented in Python and Javascript.

+## Series

+A series is a JSON object that represents how some quantity changes over time.

 ## Functions

 `validate_timestamp_against_resolution(time, resolution)` - checks that a timestamp matches some resolution.